WASdev/gitbook.voice.gateway.for.watson/rttconfig.md

 ### Prerequisites
 Set up an MQTT message broker.
 You can use any broker that supports the MQTT 3.1 protocol, such as the open source [Mosca MQTT Broker](https://github.com/mcollina/mosca).
 The broker can run in any environment that is accessible to the voice gateway; for example, if the voice gateway is running in IBM&reg; Containers&reg; for Bluemix&trade;, the port that the broker is listening on must be publicly accessible from Bluemix.

-### Configuring the voice gateway MQTT plug-in
+### Configuring MQTT in the voice gateway

-To publish transcription messages from the voice gateway, configure the MQTT plug-in by adding the following Docker environment variables to your SIP Orchestrator configuration.
+To publish transcription messages from the voice gateway, configure the MQTT by adding the following Docker environment variables to your SIP Orchestrator configuration.
 To learn more about configuring the voice gateway, see [Configuration environment variables](config.md).

 1. Enable the voice gateway's MQTT plug-in.
 ```